Nextdoor/kingpin/docs/development.rst

 ^^^^^^^^^^

 The code is 100% unit test coverage complete, and no pull-requests will be accepted that do not maintain this level of coverage.
-That said, its possible (*likely*) that we have not covered every possible scenario in our unit tests that could cause failures.
+That said, it's possible (*likely*) that we have not covered every possible scenario in our unit tests that could cause failures.
 We will strive to fill out every reasonable failure scenario.